valkey-io/valkey-rfc/Bloom.md

 Note: Based on the AOF Rewrite discussion, we will decide on whether these commands should be supported.

-### Configs [WIP]
+### Configs

 The default properties using which Bloom Filter objects are created can be controlled using configs.

 The following module configurations are added to customize bloom filters:
 1. bf.bloom_capacity: Controls the default capacity.
-When create operations (BF.ADD/MADD) are used, bloom objects will created will use the capacity specified by this config.
+When create operations (BF.ADD/MADD) are used, bloom objects created will use the capacity specified by this config.
 This controls the number of items that can be added to a bloom filter object before it is scaled out (scaling) OR before it rejects add operations due to insufficient capacity on the object (nonscaling).
-2. bf.bloom_expansion_rate:
+2. bf.bloom_expansion_rate: Controls the default expansion rate.
+When create operations (BF.ADD/MADD) are used, bloom objects created will use the expansion rate specified by this config.
+This controls the capacity of the new filter that gets added to the list of filters as a result of scaling.
-3. bf.bloom_max_filters:
+3. bf.bloom_max_filters: Controls the maximum number of filters that any bloom object is allowed to scale out to.
-4. bf.bloom_fp_rate:
+4. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.
-5. bf.bloom_large_item_threshold:
+5. bf.bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag and are forced to be async freed (when deleted).

 ### ACL